0xPolygon/polygon-docs/docs/cdk/architecture/cdk-validium-option.md

 The DAC works together with the sequencer to control the flow of data and state changes.

-The below diagram depicts a simplified outline of the Polygon CDK Validium architecture.
+The diagram below depicts a simplified outline of the Polygon CDK validium architecture.
 It particularly shows how the DAC and the sequencer relate in the overall data flow.

 ![CDK validium data availability dataflow](../../img/cdk/cdk-val-dac-02.png)